 As we gazed at our dried footprints, considering the lines and impressions in our feet that have carried us for so long, we began to find shapes and symbols, like seeing animals in the clouds.
 Class members imagined landscapes where they could add trees and people.
 We cut out our “feet” and added a little paint and markers and made cards.
 One participant sent her footprint to her beloved with the words, “I will follow you anywhere.”

 For an artist or anyone, it’s powerful to try learning to see beyond the obvious.
 We can use many methods to look at things in new ways and strive to “see as God sees.”
-I enjoyed working, playing, and meeting with people at these summer sessions and look forward to returning to Shalom Spirituality Center, possibly for a two-day retreat next spring (check out their Newsletters page for upcoming events!).
+I enjoyed working, playing, and meeting with people at these summer sessions and look forward to returning to Shalom Spirituality Center (check out their Events and Newsletters pages for upcoming events!).